-Through professional standards, policy engagement, and evidence-based guidance, NCPEID works to ensure that physical education is appropriately designed, delivered by qualified professionals, and included as a meaningful component of educational programs across the lifespan.
+Through professional standards, advocacy, policy engagement, and evidence-based guidance, NCPEID works to ensure that physical education is appropriately designed, delivered by qualified professionals, and included as a meaningful component of PK-12 educational programs.

-NCPEID’s advocacy efforts support families, educators, administrators, and policymakers by promoting legal compliance, informed decision making, and best practices in adapted physical education and physical activity.
+NCPEID’s advocacy and policy efforts support families, educators, administrators, and policymakers by promoting legal compliance, informed decision making, and best practices in adapted physical education and physical activity.

 Legislation

-NCPEID provides consistent and timely information on legislative and policy issues that affect the provision of high-quality adapted physical education (APE) and adapted physical activity (APA) services for students with disabilities.
-Through its Policy and Advocacy Committee (PAC), Executive Committee, and Board of Directors, NCPEID develops, curates, and disseminates legislative resources that advance APE/APA at the federal, state, and local levels.
+NCPEID disseminates consistent and timely information on legislative and policy issues that affect the provision of high-quality adapted physical education (APE) and adapted physical activity (APA) services for individuals with disabilities.
+Through its Policy and Advocacy Committee (PAC), Executive Committee, and Board of Directors, NCPEID develops, curates, and disseminates legislative resources that impact APE/APA at the federal, state, and local levels.

 In alignment with NCPEID’s mission and bylaws, the Policy and Advocacy Committee promotes legislation favorable to physical education for individuals with disabilities at the federal level and serves as a resource to families, educators, administrators, and policymakers at state and local levels.